What Is A Wombaroo

 Wombats are found predominantly in Australia, where they inhabit a wide range of ecosystems, including grasslands, woodlands, and forests.
 They are most commonly found in the southeastern parts of the country, including Victoria, New South Wales, and Tasmania.

-See also What Fruits Can Sugar Gliders Eat
+See also Can Sugar Gliders Eat Nuts

 These incredible creatures have adapted to a variety of habitats and can thrive in diverse climates, from arid regions to areas with heavy rainfall.
 Despite their adaptability, wombats have experienced a decline in numbers due to habitat loss and human encroachment.